-A small number of reports have documented and even evaluated the functioning of these marsh creation projects, each suggesting that success was not universal.(Kistritz et al. 1992) Based on created project area, Kistritz (1995) found that a net gain of brackish marsh habitat occurred in the FRE between 1983 – 1992 due to compensation activities; however, follow-up remediation was still recommended at a number of failed sites.
-Levings and Nishimura (1996) compared the functioning of transplanted, natural (reference) and disrupted (unvegetated) marshes in the FRE and found that the average percent cover of Lyngbye’s sedge (Carex lyngbyei) in created tidal marshes sites was < 50% of that observed in reference sites, while transplanted sites had overall higher rush (Juncus spp.) cover.
-Invertebrate abundance was frequently higher in created marshes than reference marshes, and although no differences were found in chinook salmon (Oncorhynchus tschawytscha) and chum salmon (O. keta) fry among sites, smolt catches were significantly different, with often higher catches at disrupted sites.
-Adams and Williams (2004) provided a more recent summary of these projects, noting that early marsh-creation efforts were more prone to failure, likely due to inappropriate species selection, and poor quality assurance during site preparation and planting.
-Lievesley et al. (2016) attempted to evaluate the success of a subset of these projects based on achieved vegetated area and native plant dominance, though these are not necessarily the criteria by which these projects were judged by regulators.
+A small number of reports have documented and even evaluated the functioning of these marsh creation projects, each suggesting that success was not universal.
+In summer of 1992, Kistritz et al. (1992) noted that some habitat compensation sites were degraded by erosion and driftwood accumulations, likely due to ineffective shear booms or erosion protection.
+Based on created project area, Kistritz (1995) found that a net gain of brackish marsh habitat occurred in the FRE from 1983 – 1992 due to compensation activities; however, follow-up remediation was still recommended at a number of failed sites.
+Levings and Nishimura (1996) compared the functioning of transplanted, natural (reference) and disrupted (unvegetated) marshes in the FRE and found that the average percent cover of Lyngbye’s sedge (Carex lyngbyei) in created tidal marshes sites was less than 50% of that observed in reference sites, while transplanted sites had overall higher rush (Juncus spp.) cover.
+Invertebrate abundance was also compared and was frequently higher in created marshes than reference marshes.
+Although no differences were found in Chinook salmon (Oncorhynchus tschawytscha) and chum salmon (O. keta) fry among sites, smolt catches were significantly different, with often higher catches at disrupted sites.
+Adams and Williams (2004) provided a more recent summary of these projects, noting that early marsh-creation efforts were more prone to failure, likely due to inappropriate species selection and poor quality assurance during site preparation and planting.
+Lievesley et al. (2016) evaluated a subset of FRE projects based on vegetated area and native plant dominance, though these were not the criteria by which these projects were assessed by regulators.
 They found that of the 54 marshes visited in their study, 65% achieved their intended vegetated marsh area, and 50% of sites possessed marsh vegetation comparable in native dominance to neighbouring reference sites.